GuanQunMu/GuanQunMu.github.io/index.md

     </td>
   </tr>
 </table>
-(a)  Time evolution of the probability distribution with quantum phase of a coherent state with α=3(the picture is from Wikipedia). (b) The FPGA program: From the binary bit string transmitted by the JTAG protocol on the far left, the data passes through the translator to determine when to end the experiment.
-In the meanwhile, the signal from the PLL passes through the counter to determine the current time, waiting for the signal in the PMT to trigger.
+(a)  Time evolution of the probability distribution with quantum phase of a coherent state with α=3(the picture is from Wikipedia). (b) The FPGA program: The binary bit string transmitted by the JTAG protocol can determine when to end the experiment; the signal from the PLL passes through the counter to determine the current time, waiting for the signal in the PMT to trigger.

 ___